Living intentionally has many benefits…

 But it’s worth it!

-There’s no need to fix something that isn’t broken… but when you feel the angst and tension rising in your home, your schedule, and your life, I encourage you to take a step back, catch your breath, and consider a change you could make to alleviate some of the pressure.
+There’s no need to fix something that isn’t broken… but when you feel the angst and tension rising in your home, your schedule, and your life, I encourage you to take a step back and consider a change you could make to alleviate some of the pressure.

 It might be a small change like bumping bedtime up 30 minutes so your mornings aren’t so rushed.
-Or it might require a bigger life change — moving, quiting your job, or switching to a different school.
+Or it might require a bigger life change like moving, quitting your job, or switching to a different school.